Is there a point to LinkedIn groups anymore?

 Now I look back and wonder why I bothered.

 Because, during summer 2018, LinkedIn did their classic ‘we’re making some changes - x has been temporarily suspended / removed’ thing on the groups feature.
-And that’s when I knew they’re going to totally mess things up.
+And that’s when I knew they’re going to mess things right up.
 And this wouldn’t be the first time.

 Soon, the ability for admins like me to moderate posts was gone - along with the group channel image, and they then set about slowly fading out useful things like the 'group announcement’ and ‘templates’ functions.